shovelingpig/shovelingpig.github.io/about.md

 My name is Minchan Kim.
 I’m a machine learning engineer interested in meta learning and transfer learning.
-Currently I'm working as MLOps Engineer at Scatterlab.
+Currently I'm working as MLOps Engineer.

 * I'm interested in ML and MLOps.
 * My previous tech blog is [Shoveling Pig's Medium Blog][medium-blog].